ocftw/OpenGovReport14-16/src/jade/md/en/ch-4.md

 ### An Explosion Results in Taipei’s First Civic Tech Collaboration

 A dust explosion at the Formosa Fun Coast Amusement Park during a "color party" event on June 27, 2015 shocked Taiwanese society, and sparked the first example of public-private collaboration between the government of Taipei City and its tech communities.
 Taipei City Hall was overwhelmed with phone calls as staff attention was focused on disaster relief work, and an online platform for searching for victim information was proposed.
 However, the city’s Department of Information Technology had no open-ended contract in place to acquire temporary workers or equipment in emergencies, and regular procurement processes could not work quickly enough for this need.
-The city therefore requested aid from the communities.
+The City Government therefore requested aid from the communities.

 With this request for aid, City Hall and the community began to work together.
 Tech community member TonyQ first converted the list of casualties into a structured dataset and published it online.
-Two hours after the data was made public, volunteers across the internet had programmed ten different systems for searching the data that Taipei City Hall linked in its official website, allowing anxious friends and family to look up the status of injured loved ones.
+Two hours after the data was made public, volunteers across the internet had programmed ten different systems for searching the data that Taipei City Hall linked to its official website, allowing anxious friends and family to look up the status of injured loved ones.

 ### Open Source Programs in Disaster Prevention and Relief